Paris Bible: Structure and format

-A further difference introduced in the Paris Bible is the use of common running headers, using alternating red and blue ink to aid readers and chapter numbers.
+The bibles varied, especially by region, from almost 200mm by 120mm, to a small 130mm by 80mm.
+The smaller "pocket" versions were intended for traveling friars.

 Scholars have disputed the fact that all Paris Bibles were single volume manuscripts as several two volume bibles are still in existence.
 Several leading Book Historians have suggested that where there is evidence of highly decorated pages mid-way through a one volume bible it is evidence of a two-volume manuscript being rebound at a later date as one volume.

 Readers and owners

-Bibles produced before 1230 were designed for medieval monks, priests and those members of the laity who were capable of reading Latin.
-However, they did not engage with its content as a written text, they mainly heard it being proclaimed to them during the Mass.
-The cycle of the Church and Orders of the differing monasteries had the order of reading designated to them annually, according to the liturgical canon.
+The explosion of the mendicant orders of preaching friars, in particular the Franciscans and Dominicans, lead to innovation in manuscript Bible design and manufacture:

+20,000 small-format Paris Bibles are estimated to have been produced in the 13th century alone, in France, Italy and England.

 The founding of a flurry of universities in the thirteenth century can be regarded as one of the major changes which determined how the Bible would change.
-One of the often-heard comments of the Paris Bible is that it was designed for studying the newly introduced theology which raised questions about the Articles of Faith and the doctrine of the Church..
+One of the often-heard comments of the Paris Bible is that it was designed for studying the newly-introduced scholastic theology.
 Mendicant Orders also created schools (studia) which had, at the heart of the education program, an academic study of the scriptures.
 It was these changes which led to the desire to rearrange the format of the Bible in order that students, masters and preachers could retrieve information effectively.
 Adding reading aids like running headers and chapter numbers allowed readers to find the Books of the Bible and essential text.